Cats1337/TF2Bots/Other Informnation/Cheat.md

 * Yellow is it's own stat, being the percent of bots to humans, which is typically 3.5% ~ 4.0%

-For about every 28 players, there's one bot.
+For about every 28 players, there's one bot...